microsoft/scmsamples-EnterpriseAssetManagement/scripts/MsAppPackTool/README.md

 # Canvas App Packing Script

 ## Description
-This script packs a Canvas App into a `.msapp` file and places it in the specified export location .
+This script packs a Canvas App into a `.msapp` file and places it in the specified export location.
 It ensures the app source directory is compressed and the existing export file is removed before copying the new compressed file.

 ## Usage
 - Run the script to pack the Canvas App.